KevinVandy/material-react-table/CONTRIBUTING.md

 pnpm lib:build
 ```

 > Note: After building the library, if you are running the docs site locally, it will use the compiled output of the dist folder.
 This can be annoying if you are trying to test changes to the library in the docs site itself.
-Just delete the `/dist` folder to test lib changes in the docs site.
+Just delete the `/dist` folder and restart the docs app to test lib changes in the docs site.